 - Session type call – “Seeking a couple for an awesome sunrise session….”

 - Freebie gift sessions – “Looking to gift some awesome clients with a free session…”

 No way!
 You can charge regular prices to “build” up a portfolio – if you’re able to provide a consistent and quality result for those that will be engaging your services.
 Just because one puts out a model call out, doesn’t mean that you have to give the images away.

 Consider though – going for free model calls can be a GREAT way to learn your camera and client interactions before being on the hook for all the business stuff (formation, taxes) and money complications (See: My ultimate photography business checklist).
 When money is involved the pressure goes up – are you ready for it?

 5 Key Tips to Successful Portfolio Building

-- Always require a model release – While paying clients may decline a model release (see: What if my client doesn’t want to sign a model release?) but that defeats the purpose of portfolio building so GET THE RELEASE BEFORE SHOOTING.
+- Always require a model release.
+While paying clients may decline a model release, that defeats the purpose of portfolio building so GET THE RELEASE BEFORE SHOOTING. (see: What if my client doesn’t want to sign a model release?)

 How do I legally protect myself?

 Make sure you have the proper insurance and contractual protections.
 For contracts make sure you use these documents to educate and protect:

 - Model Call Photography Contract – to govern the core of the modeling transaction (whether they are compensated with money, products, or nothing at all!)